 Another new report involving more than 10,000 organizations highlights the risks associated with Shadow IT.
 “Whenever an unsupported service like Dropbox is used, you are exposing corporate data to an outside service,” said Kellman Meghu, head of security engineering at Check Point.

 Last year, a Frost & Sullivan study, sponsored by McAfee, found that more than 80% of the 600 respondents used non-approved software-as-a-service applications in their jobs — and IT employees were the worst offenders.
-“By ensuring policy is being enforced, and high risk applications are identified when they appear in the network, users can be guided to proper resources to accomplish what they need,” Meghu said.
+“By ensuring the policy is being enforced, and high-risk applications are identified when they appear on the network, users can be guided to proper resources to accomplish what they need,” Meghu said.

-In 451 Group’s Wave 4 Cloud Study, 50% of respondents had no formal process of on-boarding users of external cloud services in accordance with IT policies, creating the threatening specter of Shadow IT.
-However the research company also said Shadow IT is beginning to wane as cloud computing goes mainstream.
+In 451 Group’s Wave 4 Cloud Study, 50% of respondents had no formal process for onboarding users of external cloud services in accordance with IT policies, creating the threatening specter of Shadow IT.
+However, the research company also said Shadow IT is beginning to wane as cloud computing goes mainstream.

-The emergence of the mobile first enterprise that must also prepare for machine-to-machine (M2M) and Internet of Things (IoT) technology is helping drive BYOA adoption, according to Richard Absalom, Senior Analyst, Enterprise Mobility, OVUM, in a recent blog entry.
+The emergence of the mobile-first enterprise that must also prepare for machine-to-machine (M2M) and the Internet of Things (IoT) technology is helping drive BYOA adoption, according to Richard Absalom, Senior Analyst, Enterprise Mobility, OVUM, in a recent blog entry.
 However, IT needs to provide the right tools or risk obsolescence.

 “Individual employees and line of business managers are already bypassing the IT organization if it does not provide what they need, creating a large shadow IT environment.
 This has obvious risks in terms of creating new information silos and less interoperability between different parts of the business, not to mention data security and management.
 IT needs to demonstrate that it is the right body to manage such activity.”